ewsterrenburg/python-otrs/README.rst

 -  Implements fully communication with the ``GenericTicketConnectorSOAP`` and ``GenericFAQConnectorSOAP`` provided as webservice example by OTRS;
--  dynamic fields and attachments are supported;
+-  Dynamic fields and attachments are supported;
--  authentication is handled programmatically, per-request or per-session;
+-  Authentication is handled programmatically, per-request or per-session;
--  calls are wrapped in OTRSClient methods;
+-  Calls are wrapped in OTRSClient methods;
 -  OTRS XML objects are mapped to Python-style objects.

 To be done
 ----------

 -  Test for python3 compatibility and make resulting changes;
--  improve and extend ``tests.py``;
+-  Improve and extend ``tests.py``.

 Install
 -------